 By Maribeth Fontabla, PM4, President, World Renowned Grand Prairie Toastmasters

 I joined Toastmasters in March 2018.
-The reasons I joined Toastmasters is for to become a better speaker and further develop my leadership skills.
-At the time that I joined Toastmasters I was working as one of the assistant service managers in the psychiatry department at Parkland Hospital and an officer of the American Psychiatric Nurses Association Texas Chapter as a Member-at-Large.
+The reasons I joined Toastmasters was to become a better speaker and further develop my leadership skills.
+At the time that I joined Toastmasters, I was working as one of the assistant service managers in the psychiatry department at Parkland Hospital and an officer of the American Psychiatric Nurses Association Texas Chapter as a Member-at-Large.

 After a few months of attending the club meetings and assuming different roles in the club meetings, I saw the other available opportunities to help me enhance my leadership skills.
 With my leadership background and the desire to be a better leader, I volunteered to be the Vice President for Membership for the next term in June 2018.
 I know I can do it as I started applying the principles, I learned from Jack Canfield, that is, believe it is possible, believe in yourself, and take action.

 With the many opportunities available not only in the club but in the area and district as well, I took the action!
 I first volunteered to be the Contest Toastmaster for our Club Humorous Speech in September.
 In Area 31 and 32 Humorous Speech contests that same month I volunteered to be the Refreshments Chair on September 22, 2018.
 The night before the area contest I was asked to step in as a Contest Toastmaster, seeing this as another opportunity I said yes.
 After the area contest, a bigger opportunity was given to me to be Division C Contest Toastmaster and Refreshments Chair the following month.